shandesa/KFLab/mnist/README_GKE.md

  7. Deploy NFS server using Google Cloud launcher **(Optional step)**

         If you have already setup a NFS server, you can skip this step and proceed to step 8.
 Set `NFS_SERVER_IP`to ip of your NFS server.

-     Deploy NFS server at https://console.cloud.google.com/launcher/details/click-to-deploy-images/singlefs
+        If you don't have one, deploy NFS server at https://console.cloud.google.com/launcher/details/click-to-deploy-images/singlefs